bisinho/DSAG-TechXchange-2025-SAP-Automation-Pilot/README.md

 Welcome to our **on-site hands-on labn** on **Leveraging GenAI in SAP Automation Pilot for Enhanced Operational Efficiency**!
-This session is designed for **SAP partners, customers, and developers** who want to streamline their cloud application development and operations using **automation tools provided by SAP**.
+This session is designed for **SAP partners, customers, and developers** who want to streamline their cloud application operations using **automation tools provided by SAP**.

+## **Hands-on sessions covered during this session**

 ![](./enablement-01.png)
 ---

 ## **Hands-on sessions covered in this repo**

+- Introduction to **SAP Automation Pilot** for automating **operational tasks and remediations**.
+-  **Hands-on:**
+  - Creating and testing **automation workflows** for common operational tasks.
+  - Exploring potential **use cases** where SAP Automation Pilot adds value for Ops teams by leveraging built-in GenAI features
+  - Extending SAP Automation Pilot built-in Content Generation Assistant by integrating it to SAP AI Core service

+# Product in focus - SAP Automation Pilot
+The goal of SAP Automation Pilot is to simplify and automate complex manual technical processes and flows.
+This enables DevOps teams to run their solutions on SAP BTP with minimal operational effort.

+## SAP Automation Pilot is a low-code / no-code automation engine that allows you to:
+- Automate sequences of steps,
+- Execute scripts in a serverless manner,
+- Use catalogs of commands provided by SAP to automate typical Ops tasks in and outside your SAP BTP landscape,
+- Build custom automations.

+Automations in SAP Automation Pilot can be triggered in various ways to best fit your operational needs - manually by the DevOps team, through the built-in scheduler, automatically via integration with services and ops platforms like SAP Cloud ALM, or by other applications and systems.

+The service is designed to work with low latency, even under a heavy workload, and is capable of triggering hundreds of automations simultaneously.

 ### ** SAP Build Code Overview **
 - Introduction to **SAP Build Code** and how it accelerates application development.